 Respiratory Syncytial Virus (RSV)

 The CDC defines RSV as a common respiratory virus that usually causes mild, cold-like symptoms.
-RSV spreads through droplets, direct contact with an infected individual and touching surfaces that has the virus on it.
+RSV spreads through droplets from a cough or sneeze, direct contact with an infected individual and touching surfaces that has the virus on it.
 While most people recover in one to two weeks, RSV can be serious.

 People infected with RSV usually show symptoms within four to six days after becoming infected.
 Symptoms usually appear in stages and may include: